Illinois Poet Laureate Mark Turcotte

 We are proud to have the Illinois Poet Laureate in residence with Illinois Humanities.
-Angela Jackson, the fifth Illinois Poet Laureate, is an award-winning poet, novelist, and playwright who has published three chapbooks and four volumes of poetry.
+Mark Turcotte, the sixth Illinois Poet Laureate, is an award-winning poet and writer who has published many works.

 Request an Appearance

 The Illinois Poet Laureate promotes access to poetry for all Illinoisans.
-In her role as Illinois Poet Laureate, Ms. Jackson will present readings and conversations about poetry across the state.
-You can request an appearance, poetry reading, or presentation by Ms. Jackson by contacting her office:
+In his role as Illinois Poet Laureate, Mark Turcotte will present readings, conversations, and other programming about poetry across the state.
+You can request an appearance, poetry reading, or presentation by Turcotte by contacting his office:

 Contact